Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 DynamoDbAsyncClient asyncClient = DynamoDbAsyncClient.builder() .defaultsMode(DefaultsMode.IN_REGION) .httpClientBuilder(AwsCrtAsyncHttpClient.builder()) .overrideConfiguration(ClientOverrideConfiguration.builder() .apiCallTimeout(Duration.ofSeconds(3)) .apiCallAttemptTimeout(Duration.ofMillis(500)) .build()) .build();

 The individual HTTP client implementation may provide you with even more granular control over the timeout and connection usage behavior.
-For example, in case of the Amazon CRT-based client, you can enable ConnectionHealthConfiguration which allows the Amazon CRT-based client to actively monitor the health of the used connections.
-For more details, see the documentation for Amazon SDK for Java 2.x.
+For example, for the Amazon CRT-based client, you can enable ConnectionHealthConfiguration, which enables the client to actively monitor the health of the used connections.
+For more information, see Advanced configuration of Amazon CRT-based HTTP clients in the Amazon SDK for Java 2.x Developer Guide.

 Keep-Alive configuration